TroyWilliams3687/hindsight/README.md

 EXE=~/repositories/projects/hindsight/.venv/bin/hindsight
 ```

+>NOTE: You add the script to the startup applications so that it is launched when you first log in to the system and continues to run till you log out.

 ### Hindsight Restore

 The restore script was designed to handle two monitors at specific resolutions.
 Your mileage may vary.
 Most likely you will need to modify sections in the restore script, [restore.py](./hindsight/restore.py).
 The lines you are interested in are from 66 to 114.